ossf/census/README.md

 Changes to the Python code should generally comply with [Python PEP 8](https://www.python.org/dev/peps/pep-0008/) but use 2 spaces per indentation level.
+It should pass "make check" (which uses pyflakes) and "make test" (which runs the automated test suite).
+It shouldn't add new pylint reports, and fixing some reports is very welcome (you can see them by running "make pylint").
-It's written in Python2, but the goal is to avoid any construct that 2to3 can't automatically fix (we use the "-3" option to detect such problems).
+It's written in Python2, but the goal is to avoid any construct that 2to3 can't automatically fix.
+We use the "-t" and "-3" warning flags ("-3" detects some Python 2/3 problems).

 # Background